Arizona State vs. Washington State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Arizona State has combined with its opponents to score more than 51.5 points just twice this year.
+- Arizona State and its opponents have combined for 51.5 points only twice this season.

-- Washington State's games have gone over 51.5 points in four of eight chances this season.
+- So far this season, 50% of Washington State's games (4/8) have had more combined points than Saturday's total of 51.5.

-- The two teams combine to average 56.5 points per game, five more than the over/under in this contest.
+- Saturday's total is five points lower than the two team's combined 56.5 points per game average.

-- This contest's total is 7.5 points more than the 44 these two squads combine to allow per game this season.
+- The 44 combined points per game that these two squads have allowed this season are 7.5 fewer than the 51.5 over/under in this contest.

-- Sun Devils games this season feature an average total of 52.1 points, a number 0.6 points higher than Saturday's over/under.
+- The Sun Devils and their opponents have scored an average of 52.1 points per game in 2021, 0.6 more than Saturday's total.

-- The 51.5-point over/under for this game is 6.8 points below the 58.3 points per game average total in Cougars games this season.
+- In 2021, games involving the Cougars have averaged a total of 58.3 points, 6.8 more than the set total in this contest.

 Arizona State Stats and Trends

-- This season, the Sun Devils are winless ATS when entering a game as a favorite of 15 points or more.
+- The Sun Devils have yet to cover the spread this season when favored by 15 points or more.

-- Arizona State has hit the over in 50% of its opportunities this year (three times over six games with a set point total).
+- Arizona State's games this year have gone over the total in three out of six opportunities (50%).

-- Arizona State is 3-1 against the spread and 5-0 overall this season when the team notches more than 25.1 points.
+- Arizona State is 3-1 against the spread and 5-0 overall in games when it records more than 25.1 points.

-- Arizona State is 3-2 against the spread and 5-1 overall when the team piles up over 391.4 yards.
+- When Arizona State totals more than 391.4 yards, the team is 3-2 against the spread and 5-1 overall.

-- The Sun Devils have 10 giveaways this season, while the Cougars have 15 takeaways .
+- This year, the Sun Devils have 10 turnovers, five fewer than the Cougars have takeaways (15).

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.